Disclosure: This post contains affiliate links. As an Amazon Associate I earn a commission on all qualifying purchases. Thank you!

 If you’ve ever been tempted to take on an upholstery project but were intimidated by the enormity of the job, or are looking to get started with upholstery in general but don’t know where to begin, dining chairs could be a quick and easy job, with a high ROI.
 Or so I thought.

 Despite their beautiful design, the chairs were in very poor condition.
 The frames were wobbly and creaky and most of the joints needed re-gluing.
 The mahogany finish was also in need of a refresh, faded and scratched, and sticky with grime from years of use.
-But the biggest surprise were the seats – dipped and loose and mushy, and very uncomfortable.
-So for the first time in my upholstery journey, a chair project required more than just new batting and new fabric, but a complete carpentry repair of the frame and fresh webbing for reinforced seat support.
+But the biggest challenge were the seats – dipped and loose and mushy, and very uncomfortable.
+So for the first time in my upholstery journey, a chair project required more than just new batting and new fabric, but a complete repair of the frame and new webbing for reinforced seat support.

 2. To restore the wood finish, I found an easy shortcut while researching different methods online, and it worked really well.
 First, clean any grime and sticky areas with a microfiber cloth and some lukewarm soapy water.
 I used a few drops of Dawn but any dish detergent will do.